lexndru/hap/README.md

 ```
 The `--verbose` flag is the reason the detailed output above exists.
 If the flag would have been omitted, only the JSON at the bottom would have been printed.

+Note: scripts can capture verbose output and errors from stderr; and output results from stdout or by saving to file.

 ## How to install
 - Install python package `hap`.